D7671, 7671, 25321

 On January 15th 25321 was noted passing through Hereford with the 6S75 Severn Tunnel Junction to Mossend freight.

 On February 7th 25321 worked the 15.40 Euston - Shrewsbury from Wolverhampton, returning with the 19.37 Shrewsbury - Euston to Wolverhampton.
+On February 8th 25321 was stabled at Bescot.
 25321 was noted stabled in the bay platform at Severn Tunnel Junction station on February 22nd/23rd.
 On February 26th 25321 was noted at Leamington Spa light engine and also at Rugby.

 On April 5th 25321 was noted stabled at Shrewsbury (the three piece miniature snowploughs were still fitted).
+On April 29th 25321 was at Crewe with a parcels train.
 25321 was noted at Penmaenmawr on April 30th.

 Margam was host to 25321 on May 25th after working the Partington - Briton Ferry tanks.